 Step five:

-Lastly, place a piece of parchment paper on a baking sheet and lay all the coated mushrooms on the baking sheet.
-Bake for 25-30 minutes, until crisp on the outside.
+Lastly, place a piece of parchment paper or silicone liner on a baking sheet and lay all the coated mushrooms on the baking sheet in a single layer.
+Bake for 25-30 minutes, until golden brown and crisp on the outside.
 Let the shrimp cool for a few minutes before serving.

 Step six: